 Open Data in Vienna

 Open and freely accessible data allow for a broad and democratic exchange of knowledge, thus facilitating the dialogue between local citizens and the administrative authority.
-At the open data improve participation and communication, and are therefore conducive to innovation and development.
+Open data improve participation and communication, and are therefore conducive to innovation and development.

 At the moment the data portal is available only in German, but the possibility of an English version is under consideration.

-The Open Data page also comprises an open forum where citizens may communicate with experts from the city administration and ask questions.
-In addition to the forum, there is a standard form for contacting the City of Vienna.
+The Open Data page allows comments so that citizens may communicate with experts from the city administration and ask questions.
+In addition to comments, the Open Government Competence Centre can be reached via e-mail.

 Open Data - a key pillar of the Vienna Open Government Strategy